 IN THIS ARTICLE

 |Max Time Step ||Specifies the largest time step that the simulation can process.
-This setting prevents instability in the simulation if |
+This setting sets a limit for how long a simulation step can be, and prevents instability in the simulation if |

-|Fixed Time Step ||Controls the frequency of the interval at which O3DE does the simulation.
+|Fixed Time Step ||Sets the frequency of the PhysX simulation.
 The default is |

 |Raycast Buffer Size||Maximum number of hits that can be returned from a raycast query.
 The default is |